lucasPereira/roza/expt/readme.md

 # Experiments

+Each letter identify an experiment.
+The description of each experiment is defined bellow.

 ## `a`: similarity measurement experiment

 Uses distinct similarity metrics to evaluate the capability of each metric to identify refactoring candidates by the implicit setup strategy.
 The metrics used are: JPlag, Siman, Deckard, LCS and LCCSS.